 ~Brad Rosenstein, San Francisco Bay Guardian

 Linda Jones is an NYC actor with a “cracked wit” and a passion for words and language.
-She works in new plays, old plays, film, tv and voice over, and has been known to don a cocktail dress, cradle a martini and belt out ballads in a cabaret act in venues around NYC.
+She works in new plays, old plays, film, tv, voice over and audiobooks, and has been known to don a cocktail dress, cradle a martini and belt out ballads in a cabaret act in venues around NYC.
 She lives in Brooklyn with writer John C. Foster, their dog Coraline, and an apartment filled-to-bursting, floor-to-ceiling, corner-to-absolute-corner with books.

 Linda Jones gives the whimsical Celia great depth…